1. What is a New Hire Checklist?

 Remember to check in on new hires every quarter or bi-annually.
 Get direct updates from them to see how they work with the team.
 You can also check in on their assigned buddy to see how they respond and react, and whether they are able to work equally well independently.

-The onboarding process depends on your company’s work policies.
+The onboarding checklist for managers depends on your company’s work policies.
 If you’re a fully remote firm, you’ll need to follow the process entirely online and be more intentional about it so as to not risk losing sight and track of current and new members.

 The best way to welcome an employee is to take the time to show them around, and introduce them to the current workforce in gradual steps.